History of combinatorics: Earliest records

-The earliest recorded use of combinatorial techniques comes from problem 79 of the Rhind papyrus, which dates to the 16th century BCE.
+The earliest recorded use of combinatorial techniques comes from problem 79 of the Rhind papyrus, which dates to the 16th century BC.
 The problem concerns a certain geometric series, and has similarities to Fibonacci's problem of counting the number of compositions of 1s and 2s that sum to a given total.

 In Greece, Plutarch wrote that Xenocrates of Chalcedon (396–314 BC) discovered the number of different syllables possible in the Greek language.
 This would have been the first attempt on record to solve a difficult problem in permutations and combinations.
 The claim, however, is implausible: this is one of the few mentions of combinatorics in Greece, and the number they found, 1.002 × 10 12, seems too round to be more than a guess.

-Later, an argument between Chrysippus (3rd century BCE) and Hipparchus (2nd century BCE) of a rather delicate enumerative problem, which was later shown to be related to Schröder–Hipparchus numbers, is mentioned.
-There is also evidence that in the Ostomachion, Archimedes (3rd century BCE) considered the configurations of a tiling puzzle, while some combinatorial interests may have been present in lost works of Apollonius.
+Later, an argument between Chrysippus (3rd century BC) and Hipparchus (2nd century BC) of a rather delicate enumerative problem, which was later shown to be related to Schröder–Hipparchus numbers, is mentioned.
+There is also evidence that in the Ostomachion, Archimedes (3rd century BC) considered the configurations of a tiling puzzle, while some combinatorial interests may have been present in lost works of Apollonius.

 In India, the Bhagavati Sutra had the first mention of a combinatorics problem; the problem asked how many possible combinations of tastes were possible from selecting tastes in ones, twos, threes, etc. from a selection of six different tastes (sweet, pungent, astringent, sour, salt, and bitter).
 The Bhagavati is also the first text to mention the choose function.
 In the second century BC, Pingala included an enumeration problem in the Chanda Sutra (also Chandahsutra) which asked how many ways a six-syllable meter could be made from short and long notes.
 Pingala found the number of meters that had $n$ long notes and $k$ short notes; this is equivalent to finding the binomial coefficients.

 The ideas of the Bhagavati were generalized by the Indian mathematician Mahavira in 850 AD, and Pingala's work on prosody was expanded by Bhāskara II and Hemacandra in 1100 AD.
 Bhaskara was the first known person to find the generalised choice function, although Brahmagupta may have known earlier.
 Hemacandra asked how many meters existed of a certain length if a long note was considered to be twice as long as a short note, which is equivalent to finding the Fibonacci numbers.